Appomattox Court House Audio Tour, Beta Version

 Frame.
 1 story.

+On your right the unpainted picket fence opens to a gravel path to the steps of the Kelley house.
 The 18 foot square house was occupied by the Kelley family at the time of Lee's surrender.
 The house was subsequently leased by John Robinson.
 Mr. Robinson, his wife and two children had been enslaved but were now freed.
 He moved his family into the small cabin and began a business as a cobbler in the basement, repairing shoes, saddles, harnesses and any other leather goods.
 Within five years he was able to purchase the house and the two acre lot on which it sat.
 He and his family had made the progression from being somebody else's property to property owners.

 The house is open to the public.